MichelleMengzhi/forensic_grographic_corrdinate_prediction/README.md

 > 2. AIM set curation using AADR set

-Note: Only the final result files (in 2..) is provided in *Data* directory

 * 2.1.
 Randomly split AADR samples into 2 based on a filtration criteria, do 100 times